knetikmedia/knetikcloud-csharp-net20-client/docs/TaxesApi.md

 <a name="updatestatetax"></a>
 # **UpdateStateTax**
-> ModelStateTaxResource UpdateStateTax (string countryCodeIso3, string stateCode, ModelStateTaxResource taxResource)
+> StateTaxResource UpdateStateTax (string countryCodeIso3, string stateCode, StateTaxResource taxResource)

 Create or update a state tax